 When you are pregnant, it certainly seems as if every body part is affected one way or the other.
-Given that, it makes sense to wonder what pregnancy might mean for your IBS.
+Given that, it makes sense to wonder what your IBS might mean for your pregnancy.
 Unfortunately, research on the subject is quite limited, due to concerns about performing procedures that would put the developing fetus at risk.

 Much more is known about the effects of pregnancy on the digestive system in general.
 The following overview of pregnancy and its effects on the gastrointestinal (GI) tract will help you to know what to expect as you make your way through your pregnancy with IBS.